oldrev/stm32-mini-f411-blinky-zephyr/README.md

 # A Zephyr-RTOS Blinky Demo for BluePill-Like STM32F411CEU6 Development Board

-**This is a mistake I didn't know there was already existed a BluePill-Like board supporting package in Zephyr source tree that called `blackpill_f411ce`. **
+** This is a mistake; I didn't know there was already an existing package in the Zephyr source tree called `blackpill_f411ce` that supports BluePill-Like boards. **

 ## How To Run